 Dengxin Dai is a Senior Researcher at MPI for Informatics and a Lecturer (external) at ETH Zurich.
 He is head of the research group Vision for Autonomous Systems.
 In 2016, he obtained his Ph.D. in Computer Vision at ETH Zurich and has been the group leader of the TRACE-Zurich team working on autonomous driving.
-His research interests lie in autonomous driving, robust perception in adverse weather and illumination conditions, sensor fusion, multi-task learning, and object recognition under limited supervision.
+His research interests lie in autonomous driving, robust perception, multimodal learning, multi-task learning, and object recognition under limited supervision.

 He is a member of the ELLIS Society.
-He has organized the CVPR (2019-2021) Workshop ‘Vision for All Seasons: Bad Weather and Nighttime’, the ICCV (2021) workshop ‘Deep Multi-task Learning’, and the ICCV (2019) workshop ‘Autonomous Driving’.
-He has been a program committee member of several major computer vision conferences and received multiple outstanding reviewer awards.
-He was guest editor of IJCV, was/is area chair of WACV 2020, CVPR 2021, CVPR 2022, and ECCV 2022.
+He has organised the CVPR (2019-2022) Workshop ‘Vision for All Seasons: Bad Weather and Nighttime’, the ICCV (2021) workshop ‘Deep Multi-task Learning’, and the ICCV (2019) workshop ‘Autonomous Driving’.
+He is currently Associate Editor of IJCV, was guest editor of IJCV, was/is area chair of WACV 2020, CVPR 2021, CVPR 2022, ECCV 2022, and ICRA 2022.
 He has received the Golden Owl Award with ETH Zurich in 2021 for his exceptional teaching, and has received the German Pattern Recognition Award 2022 for his outstanding scientific contribution in the area of Scalable and Robust Visual Perception.

 Object detection typically assumes that training and test samples are drawn from an identical distribution, which, however, does not always hold in practice.
 Such a distribution mismatch may lead to a significant performance drop.
 In this work, we present Scale-aware Domain Adaptive Faster R-CNN, a model aiming at improving the cross-domain robustness of object detection.
 In particular, our model improves the traditional Faster R-CNN model by tackling the domain shift on two levels: (1) the image-level shift, such as image style, illumination, etc., and (2) the instance-level shift, such as object appearance, size, etc. The two domain adaptation modules are implemented by learning domain classifiers in an adversarial training manner.
 Moreover, we observe that the large variance in object scales often brings a crucial challenge to cross-domain object detection.
 Thus, we improve our model by explicitly incorporating the object scale into adversarial training.
 We evaluate our proposed model on multiple cross-domain scenarios, including object detection in adverse weather, learning from synthetic data, and cross-camera adaptation, where the proposed model outperforms baselines and competing methods by a significant margin.
 The promising results demonstrate the effectiveness of our proposed model for cross-domain object detection.